Orest Kuzyk

-Orest Tarasovych Kuzyk (Орест Тарасович Кузик; born 17 May 1995) is a Ukrainian professional footballer who plays as a winger for Chornomorets Odesa.
+Orest Tarasovych Kuzyk (Орест Тарасович Кузик; born 17 May 1995) is a Ukrainian professional footballer who plays as a winger.

 Club career

 Dynamo Kyiv and loan to Hoverla Uzhhorod

-He spent most of his early career in the Ukrainian Premier League Reserves with Dynamo Kyiv and in July 2015 went on loan to Hoverla Uzhhorod in the Ukrainian Premier League, making his debut against FC Vorskla Poltava on 25 July.
+He spent most of his early career in the Ukrainian Premier League Reserves with Dynamo Kyiv.
+In July 2015, he went on loan to Hoverla Uzhhorod in the Ukrainian Premier League, making his debut against FC Vorskla Poltava on 25 July.

 FC Stal Kamianske

 The following season, Kuzyk joined Stal Kamianske of the Ukrainian Premier League, appearing 37 times and scoring eight goals over two seasons.

 PAS Giannina F.C.

 On 8 June 2018, Kuzyk signed with Greek Super League side PAS Giannina.

 Loan to SC Dnipro-1

 Having made only seven appearances for Giannina, Kuzyk was loaned out to SC Dnipro-1 in the Ukrainian First League on 14 January 2019.
 He made 11 appearances and scored four goals in the 2018–19 Ukrainian First League, winning Player of the Month honours in March and ultimately helping Dnipro earn promotion to the Ukrainian Premier League.